furukawa-moe/Dango/README.md

-# Templates
+# Hitode
-HTML card templates for use in generating SRS decks.
+A collection of tools, resources, and templates used in the generation of Japanese learning flashcards sourced from native materials.